 Inserting the jumper makes the internal circuitry active.
-Removing the jumper (e.g. with needle-nose pliers) isolates or disconnects the circuitry from the ground (read Online Help), which is required e.g. during isolation tests at the factory or in Telecom systems with grounded DC output or when using external earth fault detection equipment.
+Removing the jumper (e.g. with needle-nose pliers) isolates or disconnects the circuitry from the ground (read topic Earth Fault Detection in Online Help), which is required e.g. during isolation tests at the factory or in Telecom systems with grounded DC output or when using external earth fault detection equipment.